Follow the Leaders

 So I joined the Council back in 2005, and when I joined I was the new president of Baskervill at that point in time.
 And I was looking for a peer group to help guide me as I tried to guide the firm to places we’d never been before.
 And I can honestly say it’s been one of the best things I’ve ever done.
 And it’s been a wonderful ride all along.

 The Council has been worthwhile for me, not only professionally, but also personally.
-From a professional standpoint, it’s really helped me as a leader and helped me to guide my company up to the last minute, for many years.
+From a professional standpoint, it’s really helped me as a leader and helped me to guide my company for many years.
 From a personal standpoint, my peer group and my roundtable has been a tremendous asset in helping me learn to navigate and manage that notorious work/life balance, with which so many of us struggle.
 It’s given me the tools to be a better leader.
 With other obligations fulfilled, I was at a point where I could commit the time and energy to give back to the Council.
 There is a long list of distinguished chairs before me so I have big shoes to fill.